rdkcentral/aamp/AAMP-UVE-API.md

 ### setVideoMute( state )
 - Supported UVE version 0.7 and above.
 - Black out video for parental control purposes or enable the video playback .
+- Returns true if setVideoMute has been performed.

 | Name | Type | Decription |
 | ---- | ---- | ---------- |